About the heritage centre

 Small local history collections are also held at Eastbourne, Petone and Wainuiomata Community Libraries.

 For burial plot location enquiries, try our online search.
-If you're unable to find the details you require, you’ll need to contact the sexton at Taita Cemetery.
+If you're unable to find the details you require, you’ll need to get in touch with us at Council.

 Location and opening hours